Example & Tips

 and print out their own handwriting report.

-The handwriting list is where I start if the client is
+The handwriting list is where I start if the client is not

 with me and I just have their handwriting.